-The text below includes edited excerpts from the Canadian Encylopedia of Music in Canada that were authored by Barry J. Edwards.
+The text below includes edited excerpts from the Canadian Encyclopedia of Music that were authored by Barry J. Edwards.

 The orchestra gave its first concert at Tillsonburg, Ontario, 14 October 1954, its CBC radio debut 27 October, and its Toronto debut at Eaton Auditorium 25 November.
 Concert series followed at Hart House, and individual programs were presented in other Toronto halls and in various Ontario centres.
 In 1955 the orchestra played an important role in the Stratford Festival’s first large-scale music program, staying in residence for a month to give the premieres of Willan’s A Song of Welcome with Lois Marshall as soloist and Morawetz’ Divertimento for Strings, to perform orchestral programs which included the six Brandenburg Concertos of Bach and Godfrey Ridout’s Two Études, and to accompany the Festival Singers and several solo artists including Glenn Gould and Isaac Stern.
 In 1958 the orchestra represented the country at the Brussels World’s Fair, where it appeared with Glenn Gould and Marguerite Lavergne; its program offered works by Ridout and Morawetz.
 On a tour of Canada in 1960 the orchestra gave 32 concerts, mostly in smaller centres.
 In 1966 it toured in England, Belgium, and Scandinavia, making its London debut 7 June at the Commonwealth Institute and appearing at the invitation of Benjamin Britten at the Aldeburgh Festival.
 At Expo 67 the orchestra gave daily concerts of Canadian music for a week, documented in part on the LP RCI 238.
 On Neel’s retirement from the University of Toronto in 1971 the orchestra ceased to give public concerts, although it was not officially disbanded.